Skip Navigation

 • Visual acuity test

-• Preliminary tests of depth perception, color vision, peripheral vision and pupilary light response
+• Preliminary tests of depth perception, color vision, peripheral vision, and pupillary light response

 A yearly eye exam is crucial not just for ensuring your eye health, but your general health overall.
 An eye exam can detect serious and potentially vision-threatening issues such as:

-By getting regular eye exams, your eye doctor is able to spot these problems early on and take interventions to avoid more complications in the future.
+By getting regular eye exams, your eye doctor can spot these problems early on and take interventions to avoid more complications in the future.

 • Diabetics